skyzh/the-tale-of-slime/README.md

 Click to move.

-Left Shift to use Weapon.
+Left Shift to use weapon.

-Z to switch Weapon.
+Z to switch weapon.

 X to launch spell card.

-C to power up Weapon.
+C to power up weapon.

+A to enter tower placement mode.

 ## Assets